opensearch-project/documentation-website/_tuning-your-cluster/availability-and-recovery/segment-replication/index.md

 During initial benchmarks, segment replication users reported 40% higher throughput than when using document replication with the same cluster setup.

-The following benchmarks were collected with [OpenSearch-benchmark](https://github.com/opensearch-project/opensearch-benchmark) using the [`stackoverflow`](https://www.kaggle.com/datasets/stackoverflow/stackoverflow) and [`nyc_taxi`](https://github.com/topics/nyc-taxi-dataset) datasets.
+The following benchmarks were collected with [OpenSearch-benchmark](https://github.com/opensearch-project/opensearch-benchmark) using the [`nyc_taxi`](https://github.com/topics/nyc-taxi-dataset) dataset.

-Both test runs were performed on a 10-node (m5.xlarge) cluster with 10 shards and 5 replicas.
+The test run was performed on a 10-node (m5.xlarge) cluster with 10 shards and 5 replicas.
 Each shard was about 3.2GBs in size.
-The tests were run with the following settings:

-- `indices.recovery.max_bytes_per_sec`: 10gb
-- `indices.recovery.max_concurrent_file_chunks`: 5

 The benchmarking results are listed in the following table.